-"Every student should have first hand experiences of the workplace through work visits, work shadowing and/or work experience to help with their exploration of career opportunities, and expand their networks."
+"Every student should have first-hand experiences of the workplace through work visits, work shadowing and/or work experience to help with their exploration of career opportunities, and expand their networks."
 (Gatsby, 2014)

 Students will undertake work experience placements in Years 10 and 12.
-In Year 10 this will be for a fixed 9-day period in the summer term.
-In Year 12 student complete ten days work shadowing in the summer term.
+In Year 10 this will be for a fixed period in the summer term.
+In Year 12 student complete five days work experience/shadowing placements in the summer term.
+The School takes advantage of workplace visits when they arise for different year groups.